Strobesstrobes

 What is white box penetration testing?

-White box penetration testing gives the tester full visibility: source code, architecture documents, admin credentials, and network diagrams.
-With that access, they can trace data flows, review logic, and reach code paths a black box tester would never find.
-Coverage per dollar is the highest of the three.
+White box gives the tester full visibility: source code, architecture documents, admin credentials, and network diagrams.
+With that access they trace data flows, review logic, and reach code paths a black box tester would never find.
+Coverage per dollar is the highest of the three because nothing is spent on discovery.
+This approach pairs naturally with secure code review.

-Black box vs white box vs gray box
+Black box vs gray box vs white box

 FactorBlack boxGray boxWhite box